 Civil and Commercial Architecture

 I've always been fascinated by architecture.
 I recall, at about age 11, studying books of house plans for fun, and writing a report on Frank Lloyd Wright.
-So, I've had an appreciation of architecture simmering on the back burner for over thirty-five years.
-I cover plenty of military architecture in my trip reports, but this page will showcase civilian buildings and structures that I notice.
+So, I've had an appreciation of architecture simmering on the back burner for half a century.
+I cover plenty of military architecture in my trip reports, but this page will showcase three categories of civilian buildings that I have photographed: Carnegie libraries, Texas county courthouses, and small movie theaters.

 Carnegie Libraries